guidesmiths/acdc/doc/api.md

 ```
 ## collection
 ### map
-Iterates over the input, mapping each item to the supplied task.
+Iterates over the input, mapping each item to the supplied task or tasks

 |  Parameter  |  Type  |  Mandatory   |  Default  |